How to start a podcast at UC Berkeley

 • Record room sound or normal background noise where you do interviews to use during editing if needed.

-• Recording natural sound is a nice way to set the scene or give an example of something you mention in your story, eg. frogs ribbiting, flute music, peregrine falcon cakking, fire crackling, people chatting, Campanile chiming … you get the point.
+• Recording natural sound is a nice way to set the scene or give an example of something you mention in your story, eg. frogs ribbiting, flute music, peregrine falcons cakking, fire crackling, people chatting, Campanile chiming … you get the point.

 C) Recording remotely:

 • External mics are not needed, but are recommended as well.
-I use the USB condenser microphone by Fifine and have used my H4n Zoom recorder as a USB mic — both sound good.
+I use the USB condenser microphone by Fifine and have used my H4n Zoom recorder as a USB mic.
+Both sound good.

 • Cleanfeed: I haven’t used this, but I’ve heard good things and there is a free option.
 It is compatible with several browsers, and works with tablets and smartphones.
 It can also be used with Zoom, but I couldn’t figure out how to do this when I tried once before.
 To record each person in a separate track (multitrack), you have to upgrade a paid subscription.

 • Skype: Recorder for Skype can record up to four separate video tracks with the multi-track recording option.
-To do this ensure that “multi-track” is selected in your call recorder settings.
+To do this ensure that multi-track is selected in your call recorder settings.

 • Ask speakers to record themselves with a phone app: They can do this either during the interview or on their own time, if you send them questions to answer.
 I’ve mostly just sent questions for them to look over and answer on their own, and it’s worked quite well.
 Voice Record Pro is a great app, but there are others that work well, too.
 Here’s a list of other audio recording apps for Android and audio recording apps for iPhone.

 • Here are steps to follow when using a phone app to record.
 First, if you’re recording during the interview, you should set up your portable audio recorder to record your voice.
-Then, ask interviewee to:
+Then, ask the interviewee to:

 • Download the app to their smartphone.